SeedWebs/seed-social/readme.txt

 == Changelog ==

 = 1.2.4 =
-* Update: use new Facebook Graph API.
+* Updated: use new Facebook Graph API.

 = 1.2.3 =
 * Fixed: use San-Serif font instead of theme font in sharing buttons.